 The disciplinary consequences model used at Heatley Secondary College reflects a differentiated response, with increasing intensity of support and consequences.
-Responses to unacceptable behaviours and associated consequences are organised into three levels (Levels 1, 2 and 3) and two categories, minor and major.
+Responses to unacceptable behaviours and associated consequences are organised into three tiers (Tiers 1, 2 and 3) and two categories, minor and major.

-MINOR: Level 1 - Hand lled in context by staff member e to engage in the program of instruction teraction of others &/or ignore the rules of the Minor behaviours are those that: Are minor breaches of the school rules.
+e to engage in the program of instruction teraction of others &/or ignore the rules of the Minor behaviours are those that: Are minor breaches of the school rules.
 Do not seriously harm others or cause you to suspect that the student may be harmed.
 Do not violate the rights of others in any other serious way.
 Are not part of a pattern of problem behaviours.
 Do not require involvement of specialist support staff, Heads of Department, Deputy Principals or Principal.
-DIFFERENTIATED RESPONSES Minor behaviours may result in: Clear and explicitly stated expectations Proactive reminders Pre-correction Non-verbal & visual cues Re-direction Restorative Chat.
+DIFFERENTIATED RESPONSES Minor behaviours may result in: Clear and explicitly stated expectations Proactive reminders Pre-correction Non-verbal &amp; visual cues Re-direction Restorative Chat.
 Issuing of a consequence, eg Iunch time detention Re-positioning in classroom Confiscation (eg ball, hat, device) Focused Worksheets Loss of privilege Whole class practising and reinforcement of routines Teacher/Student Monitoring card (blue) Parental contact / Letter of concern (to be recorded on OneSchool).
-Examples include: All Settings Lateness to school (Form teacher) Not following staff instructions Minor safety breaches Teasing, harassment, "horseplay" Incidental swearing, name calling Device/Phone misuse Inappropriate language or tone (written/verbal/nonverbal) Inappropriate physical contact Inappropriate use of equipment Lack of care for College environment Uniform non compliance Classrooms / Instructional settings Lateness to class, leaving class without permission, truant Not following entry and exit procedures Disruption to learning, eg distracting others, calling out, tapping, etc Not paying attention or following instructions Minor disruption to class Insufficient work or effort Banned items (see planner) Not being prepared for class Failure to submit work Playground In out of bounds areas Littering Using skateboards, scooters, bikes etc in school grounds Not playing games safely and respectfully
+Examples include: All Settings Lateness to school (Den teacher) Not following staff instructions Minor safety breaches Teasing, harassment, "horseplay" Incidental swearing, name calling Device/Phone misuse Inappropriate language or tone (written/verbal/nonverbal) Inappropriate use of equipment Lack of care for College environment Uniform non compliance Classrooms / Instructional settings One-off lateness to class, leaving class without permission, truant from class Not following entry and exit procedures Disruption to learning, eg distracting others, calling out, tapping, etc Not paying attention or following instructions Minor disruption to class Insufficient work or effort Banned items (see planner) Not being prepared for class Failure to submit work Playground In out of bounds areas Littering Using skateboards, scooters, bikes etc in school grounds